Choices for the 21st century

 This also has an important relationship with food waste.
 At home in your own kitchen – you are in control!
 And maybe people actually need the psychological moment of felt scarcity, to bind in.

 Two other strange behaviors are more important in this context: destruction of good food either because of suspected deviations or because of price retention.
 What an arrogant thought pattern, basically!
 Immediately, heavy penalties and taxes should be imposed on this!
-A task that the government should soon tackle!
+A task that the government should tackle, soon.

 What is not mentioned, but is striking: all “luxury” animal species seem to have no room in this concept.
-Large-scale keeping of rabbits etc. is not included.
+Large-scale production of rabbits, turkeys etc. is not included.
 This led to the thought: Is it really necessary that so many different animal species are kept for our needs?
-What is actually useful in this, what less and how can you make smart choices in this, in the medium term?
+What is actually useful in this, what less and how can we make smart choices, in the medium run?